saturdaymp-examples/rails-6.0-template/README.md

 ## Development Environment Setup

-Assuming you have [Docker](https://www.docker.com/) installed you need too:
+Assuming you have [Docker](https://www.docker.com/) installed you get up and running by following the below steps:

 1) Click the "Use this Template" button.
 Alternativly you can just fork or download the of the repository to you local machine.